IQTLabs/AuraBorealisApp/README.md

 AuraBorealis is a web application for visualizing anomalous and potentially malicious code in Python package registries.
-It uses security audit data produced by scanning the Python Package Index (PyPI) via [Aura](https://github.com/SourceCode-AI/aura), a static analysis designed for large scale security auditing of Python packages .
+It uses security audit data produced by scanning the Python Package Index (PyPI) via [Aura](https://github.com/SourceCode-AI/aura), a static analysis designed for large scale security auditing of Python packages.
 The current tool is a proof-of-concept, and includes some live Aura data, as well as some mockup data for demo purposes.

 Current features include: